How To Be Successful 1 of 4

 - Using flashcards is a great way to learn and commit information to memory.
 For example, looking at a vocabulary word on one side of a flashcard and trying to remember the definition on the other side will strengthen your memory better than if you simply stared at the definition in your textbook or onscreen.

 - Practice tests are a great way to reinforce learning and memory.
 After each study session, complete a short (say, four-to-six question) quiz on the material you just studied.
 If you’re in a study group, have one of your classmates assess you.
-Some eDynamic courses provide self-assessments to help you prepare for quizzes.

 These tips and strategies will be very effective if you put them into practice each and every time you study.
 And don’t forget, even when it comes to studying, practice makes perfect!
 Keep up the good work, and your learning journey will be all the better for it.